transientskp/tkp/documentation/source/cookbook.rst

 have one already (in the above example, I had one already, so none was created), a new, very basic config file is created.
 Most important part to check here are the database login details.
-By default, this is `tkpdev`, but you may want to use a different database.
+By default, this is `tkp`, but you may want to use a different database.

 Then, there is the sip configuration file, :file:`sip.cfg`, which holds the configuration details for the pipeline framework.
 Most